TianaQ/python-scripts/readme.md

-### Readind csv files from a directory into pandas DataFrame and .csv file
+### Reading csv files from a directory into pandas DataFrame and .csv file
 * [dir_to_df_and_csv.py](https://github.com/TianaQ/python-scripts/blob/master/dir_to_df_and_csv.py)

 Launch the script from the command line with the path to the data directory with csv files